June 2025

 Region 3

 Community Connector, Sarah, hosts fun events throughout the year.
-There is no meeting in February but check out CaRES social media announcements and the webpage for regional and statewide happenings: Regional Support – Region 3 – Alliance CaRES
+There is no meeting in June, but check out CaRES social media announcements and the webpage for regional and statewide happenings: Regional Support – Region 3 – Alliance CaRES.

 Region 4

-Join adoptive parent and CaRES Lead Mentor Lisa for support and connection from 2:30-4:30 p.m. on Sunday, February16th, at Mt.
+Join adoptive parent and CaRES Lead Mentor, Lisa, for support and connection from 2:30pm-4:30pm Sunday, May 18th, at Mt.
 Baker Park Presbyterian Church (directions here).

 Region 5